doxout/stractory/README.md

 Did you think: "It would be cool if such a web of node workers was easy to set up"?

-Well, it should be much easier with stractory, the streaming server factory
+Well, it should be much easier with stractory, the streaming actor factory

-Stractory allows you to run stragents (stream agents, like dnode) on a pool of generic workers.
+Stractory allows you to run stream actors (like dnode) on a pool of generic workers.

 # What is a stractory server?

-A stractory server is a server that acts as a stream agent factory.
+A stractory server allows you to create stream actors.

-Stream agents are basically client-server pairs, with at least the function that initializes the server being defined.
-This server initialization function returns a client-handling function like the function passed to net.createServer()
+Stream actors consist of:
+- a stream server with a protocol
+- an optional client that abstracts the protocol

-For example, dnode is a type of a stream agent: dnode agents consist of a server that handles connections and answers RPC and the client used to connect to such a server
+For example, [dnode](http://github.com/substack/dnode) is a type of a stream actor: dnode actors consist of a server that handles connections and answers RPC messages, and the client that abstracts the dnode protocol, used to communicate with the actor server

-The point of stractory is to distribute these agents to multiple machines.
+The point of stractory is to distribute these streaming actors to multiple machines.
 To do this multiple generic workers can join (register to) a stractory server.
-When the factory is asked to create an agent, it will delegate the agent's server function to a random worker which will execute it.
-The returned client handling function will be used to process all connections arriving to the agent.
+When the stractory is asked to create an actor, it will delegate the actor's server function to a random worker which will execute it.
+The returned client-handling function will be used to process all connections arriving to the actor.

 # Setup